 Ingredients

-- melted salted butter – I just popped mine into the microwave to melt so it was super easy!
-I like to use salted butter so that I can skip the step of adding salt
+- melted salted butter - I just popped mine into the microwave to melt so it was super easy!
+I like to use salted butter to ensure the most flavor in my baked goods.
+We'll still add a bit of sea salt, so if you use unsalted butter just add a little extra salt.

 - eggs - make sure your eggs are room temperature to help them mix well into the other ingredients and allow the brownies to bake evenly.